Resolving the Berezinskii-Kosterlitz-Thouless transition in the 2D XY model with tensor-network based level spectroscopy: Introduction

 {} However, the applications of Level Spectroscopy have been limited to 1D quantum BKT system such as quantum spin chains so far.
 While it should be applicable to the spectrum of the transfer matrix for the classical 2D XY model, the Level Spectroscopy has not been applied there, because of the difficulty in calculating the spectrum for the system with continuous variables $\theta_j$.
-In this Letter, we demonstrate a successful implementation of Level Spectroscopy on the classical 2D XY model, based on the Tensor Network Renormalization (TNR) scheme~\cite{PhysRevLett.99.120601,PhysRevLett.115.180405,PhysRevB.95.045117,PhysRevLett.118.110504,PhysRevLett.118.250602,PhysRevB.97.045111}.
+In this paper, we demonstrate a successful implementation of Level Spectroscopy on the classical 2D XY model, based on the Tensor Network Renormalization (TNR) scheme~\cite{PhysRevLett.99.120601,PhysRevLett.115.180405,PhysRevB.95.045117,PhysRevLett.118.110504,PhysRevLett.118.250602,PhysRevB.97.045111}.
 The TNR enables to obtain a precise spectrum of the transfer matrix, to which the Level Spectroscopy can be applied.
 As in the case of the 1D quantum system, it allows a very accurate determination of the critical point by removing the logarithmic corrections from systems of moderate sizes which can be described by a tensor network with a finite bond dimension.
 On the other hand, our TNR study covers larger system sizes than those in the existing Level Spectroscopy studies on 1D quantum systems.
 We find a new feature of the finite-size scaling, that leads to a further improvement of Level Spectroscopy.
-Moreover, we can also visualize the celebrated Kosterlitz RG flow of the BKT transition from numerical data, for the first time to our knowledge~\footnote{As a related work, in Ref.~\cite{Zou_2018}, the RG flow from the tricritical Ising to the Ising fixed points in a 1D quantum system was computed based on the Matrix Product State.}.
+Moreover, we can also visualize the celebrated Kosterlitz RG flow of the BKT transition from numerical data, for the first time to our knowledge~\footnote{As a related work, in Ref.~\cite{Zou_2018}, the RG flow from the tricritical Ising to the Ising fixed points in a 1D quantum system was computed based on the Matrix Product State.
+The study on the RG flow of the sine-Gordon model by a nonperturbative functional renormalization-group approach was done in Ref.~\cite{PhysRevLett.122.155301}.}